Jamii's Women In Leadership Initiative

 This quote from one of the participants encapsulates the impact of Jamii, and also emphasizes two aspects that Jamii will focus on in its future programming: building leadership skills, female empowerment, and the nexus between the two.

 Tanjin has been living in the Esplanade community for the past 22 years.
 She joined Jamii because she heard about it's empowering programming and saw the beautiful art installations throughout the neighbourhood.
 In the past, she was a camera assistant for the 'At-Heart' film project and she is currently analyzing the impact of Jamii programming.
 Tanjin completed her undergraduate degrees in psychology and education in 2015, and finished her Master of Education degree in August, 2019.
 She loves travelling and has taught in China, Taiwan, South Korea, and England.
-She will be moving to Melbourne, Australia in 2020 to pursue a PhD in education policy.
+She is pursuing a PhD in education policy.

 This report outlines the findings from the qualitative study.
 The data for this report was collected through 20 one-on-one qualitative interviews which were conducted between July to September 2019.
 There were 3 categories and 9 themes that were extracted from the content analysis: